adam4813/obsidian-settings-in-tab/README.md

-# Settings Tab Plugin
+# Settings In Tab Plugin for Obsidian

-A customizable settings tab plugin for Obsidian.
+A plugin to open Obsidian settings in a tab.

 ## Features

-- Customizable settings interface
+- Ribbon icon to open the settings in a tab
-- Ribbon icon and status bar integration
+- Command palette command to open settings in a tab

-- Command palette commands
+## Limitations
-- Configurable options with various input types
+On the Community Plugins page, the Options and Hotkeys button do not navigate to the plugin's options tab or hotkeys tab, respectively.

 ## Installation